-According to many, Michaels was doing everything in his power to politick backstage and not do Austin the honors, but Undertaker as locker room leader was taking no chances.
+According to many, Michaels was doing everything in his power to politick backstage and not do Austin the honors, but Undertaker, as the locker room leader, was taking no chances.
 Before the Steve Austin and Shawn Michaels match took place, Taker got in Michaels’ face and showed his fists.
-He lett the egotistical star know that if he did anything other than putting Austin over he would face the consequences.
+He let the egotistical star know that if he did anything other than putting Austin over he would face the consequences.

 The result went off without a hitch: Michaels lost to Austin clean and the most successful era in the business was started.

 Meanwhile, Undertaker unwrapped his wrists and carried on with his business as normal.